 - Billing & Coding Specialists (CBCS)

-A career in medical assisting can lead to many rewarding career opportunities such as working in hospitals, clinics, research facilities, academia, physicians' offices, insurance companies, legal offices, chiropractic offices, and becoming self employed.
+A career in medical assisting can lead to many rewarding opportunities, such as, working in hospitals, clinics, research facilities, academia, physicians' offices, insurance companies, legal offices, chiropractic offices, and self-employment.

 What is a Medical Assistant?

-According to the Commission on Accreditation of Allied Health Education Programs (CAAHEP), "Medical assistants are multiskilled and allied health professionals specifically educated to work in ambulatory settings performing administrative and clinical duties."
-The American Association of Medical Assistants (AAMA), indicates there are several attributes that contribute to the growth of medical assistants:
+According to the Commission on Accreditation of Allied Health Education Programs (CAAHEP), "Medical assistants are multi-skilled and allied health professionals specifically educated to work in ambulatory settings performing administrative and clinical duties."
+The American Association of Medical Assistants (AAMA) indicates there are several factors that are contributing to the growing need for medical assistants:

-- The number of outpatient and physician offices will increase
+- The increasing number of outpatient and physician offices

-The Administrative Medical Assistants' focus is on office procedures such as answering telephones, scheduling patients, greeting patients, effective use of written and oral communication, handling correspondence, arranging for hospital admissions, scheduling surgical procedures, ensuring good public relations, excellent computer skills, and laboratory services.
+The administrative medical assistants' focus is on office procedures, such as answering telephones, scheduling patients, greeting patients, effective communication, handling correspondence, arranging for hospital admissions, scheduling surgical procedures, ensuring good public relations, excellent computer skills, and laboratory services.

 Clinical Medical Assistant: Responsibilities

 Clinical medical assistants have various duties, depending on state law.
-Some common tasks include taking medical histories, proper handwashing techniques, sterilization procedures and protocols, recording vital signs, explaining treatment and at times assisting in these procedures to patients, preparing patients for examinations, injections, vaccinations, allergy-skin testing, and assisting physicians during examinations.
-In addition, medical assistants will learn these techniques and procedures in a state-of-the-art on-site clinic.
-Our medical assistants play a key role in creating and maintaining a professional image and attitude for the medical office.
+Some common tasks include taking medical histories, recording vital signs, preparing patients for examinations, assisting the physician during examinations, explaining treatment to patients, injections, sterilization procedures and protocols, and allergy-skin testing.
+Medical assisting studens at SWC learn the techniques and procedures of the career in a state-of-the-art, on-site clinic.
+SWC medical assistants develop and maintain a professional image and attitude for the San Diego healthcare system.

-Medical Coders and Medical Billers are an integral part of the healthcare team.
-Their main objective is to understand the guidelines of the International Classification of Diseases (ICD) and Current Procedural Terminology (CPT).
-Utilizing those guidelines, the Medical Coder and/or the Medical Biller will analyze and abstract information from the patient medical record.
-Accurately determining the medical necessity for services rendered by the physician or clinical staff and applying the appropriate ICD and CPT guidelines will result in optimal reimbursement.
+Medical insurance billers and coders are an integral part of the healthcare team.
+Their main objective is to understand the guidelines of the International Classification of Diseases (ICD) and Current Procedural Terminology (CPT) and utilize those guidelines to analyze and abstract information from the patient medical record.
+Medical insurance billers and coders determine the medical necessity for services rendered by the physician or clinical staff and accurately identify and apply correct ICD and CPT guidelines to obtain optimal reimbursement.

 Certified Medical Assistants

-Certified certification indicates that a medical assistant meets certain standards of knowledge and skills.
-It may also help to distinguish an experienced or formally trained medical assistant from an entry-level medical assistant, which may lead to a higher salary or more employment opportunities.
+Certification indicates that a medical assistant meets certain standards of knowledge and skills.
+It helps to distinguish a formally trained medical assistant from others that have not received formal training.
+Certification may lead to a higher salary and/or increased employment opportunities.

 How to Get Started